reactjs/react.dev/src/content/reference/react/StrictMode.md

 [Read more about implementing Effect cleanup.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)

 ---
-### Fixing bugs found by detaching and re-attaching DOM refs in development {/*fixing-bugs-found-by-cleaning-up-and-re-attaching-dom-refs-in-development*/}
+### Fixing bugs found by detaching and re-attaching refs to components in development {/*fixing-bugs-found-by-cleaning-up-and-re-attaching-dom-refs-in-development*/}

 <Canary>
-In canary and experimental channels, React will run an extra setup+cleanup cycle in development for DOM refs, much like it does for Effects.
+In canary and experimental channels, React will run an extra setup+cleanup cycle in development for refs to components, much like it does for Effects.

-React will detach DOM refs that were created via `useRef` by setting `ref.current` to `null` before setting it back to the DOM node.
+React will detach refs to components that were created via `useRef` by setting `ref.current` to `null` before setting it to the DOM node or handle.

-For [`ref` callbacks](/reference/react-dom/components/common#ref-callback), React will call the callback function with the DOM node as its argument.
+For [`ref` callbacks](/reference/react-dom/components/common#ref-callback), React will call the callback function with the DOM node or handle as its argument.
 It will then call the callback's [cleanup function](reference/react-dom/components/common#returns) before calling the `ref` callback function again with the DOM node as its argument.

-You can read more about DOM refs in [Manipulating the DOM with Refs.](/learn/manipulating-the-dom-with-refs)
+You can read more about refs in [Manipulating the DOM with Refs.](/learn/manipulating-the-dom-with-refs)
 </Canary>

 ---